Anti-Inflammatory Diet Plan →

 Notes

-• If you desire a smoothie bowl recipe with of more of a chia pudding like texture, then mix in one more 1 tbsp of chia after blending, plus oats or protein powder mentioned, and and let it sit overnight in bowls.
+• If you desire a smoothie bowl recipe with of more of a chia pudding like texture, then mix in one more 1 tablespoon of chia after blending, plus oats or protein powder mentioned, and and let it sit overnight in bowls.

 • For Whole 30 option– omit maple syrup and oats.